BlackBerry: History

 The original BlackBerry device had a monochrome display while newer models installed color displays.
-All newer models have been optimized for "thumbing", the use of only the thumbs to type on a keyboard.
+All newer models were optimized for "thumbing", the use of only the thumbs to type on a keyboard.
 The Storm and Storm 2 include a SureType keypad for typing.
 Originally, system navigation was achieved with the use of a scroll wheel mounted on the right side of device models prior to the 8700.
 The trackwheel was replaced by the trackball with the introduction of the Pearl series, which allowed four-way scrolling.
 The trackball was replaced by the optical trackpad with the introduction of the 8500 series, the company's first entry-level device.
 Models made to use iDEN networks, such as Nextel, SouthernLINC, NII Holdings, and Mike also incorporate a push-to-talk (PTT) feature, similar to a two-way radio.

 On January 30, 2013, BlackBerry announced the release of the Z10 and Q10 smartphones.
 Both models consisted of touch screens: the Z10 features an all-touch design and the Q10 combines a QWERTY keyboard with touchscreen features.

 On March 5, 2013, BlackBerry announced the signature of a large contract to secure German government Data and Voice communications.
 Angela Merkel signed the contract publicly and appeared at Cebit along with BlackBerry Europe Managing Director, Herve Liboureau.

 During the second financial quarter of 2013, BlackBerry sold 6.8 million handsets, but was eclipsed by the sales of competitor Nokia's Lumia model for the first time.

 On August 12, 2013, BlackBerry announced the intention to sell the company due to their increasingly unfavorable financial position and competition in the mobile industry.
-Largely due to lower than expected sales on the Z10, BlackBerry announced on September 20, 2013, that 4,500 full- and part-time positions (an estimated 40% of its operating staff) have been terminated and its product line has been reduced from six to four models.
-On September 23, 2013, Fairfax Financial, which owns a 10% equity stake in BlackBerry, made an offer to acquire BlackBerry for $4.7 billion (at $9.00 per share).
+Largely due to lower than expected sales on the Z10, BlackBerry announced on September 20, 2013, that 4,500 full- and part-time positions (an estimated 40% of its operating staff) had been terminated and its product line had been reduced from six to four models.
+On September 23, 2013, Fairfax Financial, which owned a 10% equity stake in BlackBerry, made an offer to acquire BlackBerry for $4.7 billion (at $9.00 per share).
 Following the announcement, BlackBerry announced an acceptance of the offer provisionally but it would continue to seek other offers until November 4, 2013.